UmangDalvadi/Hacktoberfest-2023/README.md

 Let's say you have made only 4 pull requests to different projects, but one project is excluded from hackoctoberfest event then your pull request will not be counted and then you have the remaining 3 valid pull requests if these projects are not excluded.
-If you fail to make 4 pull requests then you can't get swags or t-shirts.
+If you fail to make 4 pull requests then you can't get your digital reward.
 I will recommend you make a pull request to your own repo which is very very safe for you.
 Keep in mind that the repo has hacktoberfest topic.**